delphilite/CapstoneDelphi/README.md

 2. Add the CapstoneDelphi\Source directory to the project or IDE's search path.

 3. Ensure you have the Capstone 5 library installed on your system.
-You can update precompiled Capstone 5.0.1 binary libraries from [PyPI](https://pypi.org/project/capstone/), [Anaconda](https://anaconda.org/conda-forge/capstone), [ArchLinuxARM](https://archlinuxarm.org/packages), etc.
+You can update precompiled Capstone 5.0.5 binary libraries from [PyPI](https://pypi.org/project/capstone/), [Anaconda](https://anaconda.org/conda-forge/capstone), [ArchLinuxARM](https://archlinuxarm.org/packages), etc.

 ## Installation: Delphinus-Support
-CapstoneDelphi should now be listed in Delphinus package manager.
+CapstoneDelphi should now be listed in [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus).

 Be sure to restart Delphi after installing via Delphinus otherwise the units may not be found in your test projects.